SHiLLySiT/Lit/README.md

 #Lit

-A simple lighting engine for FlashPunk
+A simple lighting engine for FlashPunk.

+#Features
+* only the lights on screen are rendered
+* supports different light images
+* supports rotating lights

 ## Usage
 Create a new lighting object and add it to the world: